guhilling/annotation-literal-generator/README.md

         </dependency>
 ```

 The processor is only needed for the code generation.
-To compile the generated code You
+To compile the generated code you
 also need the cdi-api in any version for the `AnnotationLiteral` class.

-You code will look as this:
+Your annotation will look like this:

 ```java
 @GenerateLiteral